3 Simple Steps to Accurately Track Expenses

 In the modern, digital age, budgeting apps are taking the market by storm.
 It seems every time you turn around, there is another one out there.
 Below are some of the best budgeting apps we’ve tried and like.

 However, even if you don’t have $100,000, Personal Capital offers free budget tracking software.
-Connect all of your accounts to their free platform, and you can see your net worth, track your spending, and more.
+Connect all of your accounts to its free platform, and you can see your net worth, track your spending, and more.
 You’ll get emails every week telling you how your portfolio is doing.

 Tiller is similar to an expense tracker worksheet that you would create yourself, except it’s so much more sophisticated than that.

 Tiller pulls information from your bank accounts and then automatically populates a spreadsheet for you.
 You still get the same great spreadsheet magic that you love except Tiller does all the heavy lifting and data entry for you.
-You can try Tiller free for 30 days, and then it is $59/year to keep.
+You can try Tiller free for 30 days, and then it is $79/year to keep.

 YNAB stands for You Need a Budget.
 YNAB offers a comprehensive online budgeting software that is based on the principle that everyone should budget one month ahead.
 YNAB does come with a monthly fee, but you can try it for free for 34 days.